TheStaticVoid/StaTech-Industry/.github/README.md

 gated mi pipes behind electronic circuits, md pipes now have normal recipes\

+analog circuits now require precision mechanisms which themselves are more expensive

 # Playtest Priority list:
 have a need for overlooked/unnecessary addon stuff (EI farmer/brewery/steam machines)
 > will likely fit in with create changes\